FAQs about Accessibility

-Accommodations are reasonable adjustments or modifications to programs, facilities, or curricula that ensure equal access.
-Some examples of reasonable accommodations are extended time testing, assistive technology, classroom relocation, and note takers.
+Accommodations are reasonable adjustments or modifications to programs, facilities or curricula that ensure equal access to those with disabilities.
+Some examples of reasonable accommodations are extended-time testing, assistive technology, classroom relocation and notetakers.

-Student disability information is protected by the Family Education Rights Protection Act (FERPA) and must be held in the strictest confidence.
+Student disability information is protected by the Family Educational Rights Privacy Act (FERPA) and must be held in the strictest confidence.
 Any public disclosure of a student’s disability is a violation of this law.

 Accommodations are determined through a critical assessment of disability documentation in accordance with the ADA and Section 504 of the Rehabilitation Act.
-However, questions or concerns about accommodations may be addressed with the Coordinator.
+However, questions or concerns about accommodations may be addressed with the Student Access Office coordinator.

 The Student Access Office will contact the professor at their Adelphi office to schedule a time for delivery of the exam.
 Arrangements for exam delivery should be no later than the morning of the exam.

-The exam may be given at the testing center in the Student Access Office, meeting rooms in the University Center or classrooms on campus.
+The exam may be given at the testing center in the Student Access Office, meeting rooms in the Ruth S. Harley University Center or classrooms on campus.